smladeoye/yii2-dependentinput/README.md

         // this can be an array containg an array of settings or just one array with the setting 'options' => [
             [
-                // the dependent element type
-                'type' => 'select',
+                // the dependent element type - ("select" or "text") 'type' => 'select',

                 // the dependent element parent/parents id without the #